Putra Nababan

-Putra Nababan (born 28 July 1974) is an Indonesian newsreader, journalist and editor in chief of MetroTV.
+James Parulian Putra Nababan, commonly known as Putra Nababan (born 28 July 1974) is an Indonesian newsreader, journalist, and politician.
+He has served in the House of Representatives representing Jakarta's 1st electoral district since 2019.
+He was editor-in-chief of MetroTV.
 He has received four Panasonic Gobel awards.

 Early life and education

 Nababan was born with the name James Parulian Putra Nababan in Jakarta on 28 July 1974.
-According to his parents Panda Nababan and Ria Purba, the name James is used abroad, Parulian is used in his hometown, Putra is used throughout Indonesia, while Nababan is his family name.
-He is second of three children.
+According to his parents Panda Nababan and Ria Purba, the name James is used abroad, Parulian is used in his hometown, Putra is used throughout Indonesia, and Nababan is his family name.
+He is the second of three children.

 Nababan moved to Sioux City, Iowa, United States, in 1988 to continue his studies through a student exchange.
 He graduated from high school in one year.
 Influenced by his father, he chose to be a journalist.
-He enrolled in the department of journalism of Midland Lutheran College, Fremont, Nebraska, at the age of 16.
+He enrolled in the Department of Journalism of Midland Lutheran College, Fremont, Nebraska, at the age of 16.
 He graduated three years later.
 During his time in college, he held a part-time job as a security guard for two years.

 Career

 After returning to Indonesia, Nababan worked for Forum Keadilan magazine, Koran Merdeka (later renamed Rakyat Merdeka), and Metro TV.
 He has worked for RCTI since 2004.

 In 2008, PDI Perjuangan offered to make him a legislative candidate for the party in the 2009 election, but he refused.
 In March 2010, he interviewed US President Barack Obama about his childhood in Indonesia.

-In the 2019 Indonesian legislative election, Nababan ran as a PDI-P candidate from Jakarta's 1st electoral district and won a seat in the People's Representative Council.
+In the 2019 Indonesian legislative election, Nababan ran as a PDI-P candidate from Jakarta's 1st electoral district and won a seat in the House of Representatives.
+He was reelected for a second term in the 2024 election with 105,559 votes.